nyankoclaws/tp/docs/UserGuide.md

 Words in `UPPER_CASE`               | The parameters to be supplied by the user. <br> e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.
 \[optionalField\]                   | Items in square brackets are optional. <br> e.g `n/NAME [ft/FREETIMETAG]` can be used as `n/John Doe ft/Mon:1300-1400` or as `n/John Doe`.
 ...                                 | Ellipsis mean that the field can be used 0, 1, or more times in a single command. <br> e.g `[ft/FREETIMETAG]...` means that the following commands are allowed `ft/Mon:1300-1400`, `ft/Mon:1300-1400 ft/Tue:1400-1600`.
-Order of Parameters                 | Parameters can be in any order. <br> e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.
-Extraneous Parameters               | Extraneous parameters for commands that do not take in parameters (such as `list`) will be ignored. <br> e.g. if the command specifies `list 123`, it will be interpreted as `list`.
-Copying and Pasting from this User Guide | If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 ### Searching for Keywords (Ctrl-F)
 1. Press the Ctrl + F keys on your keyboard.